 You can also sell tickets or band merch online, commission-free, making sure both of these things stand out on their respective pages.
 Use a font that’s simple to read, especially on pages like a Store page where you want to encourage sales for potentially lots of items.

 Now that you have an idea of the content you should be using, and how to create it, make sure your design choices also reflect who you are as a musician.
 A clean layout, beautiful imagery, plus colors that work well together will wrap up your text and photos into a neat but professional website package.
+If you need a bit more guidance, check out our free online guide How to make a website for your music!

 Build a stunning band website and store in minutes